jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/pico22-basic-mod1-2.md

   - 26-35 = Decimal digits (0-9)
   - 36 = Underscore ("_")

-I was too lazy to learn python and do that, so here it is in native Javascript (secret redacted):
+I was too lazy to learn python and do that, so here it is in native Javascript:

 ```js
 // Splitting into array